-Omaha Traumatic Brain Injury Lawyer
+Omaha NE Traumatic Brain Injury Lawyer

 Traumatic Brain Injury Causes and Cases

 The Centers for Disease Control and Prevention have recognized that traumatic brain injuries are the cause of about 30 percent of all injury deaths.
 Traumatic brain injuries often occur after serious accidents involving a blow to the head which can jolt the normal function of the brain.
 In 2010 along, about 2.5 million emergency visits and hospitalizations involved traumatic brain injuries.
 Children are especially susceptible to lasting injuries after a blow to the head since their brains are still developing.

 The brain is a delicate organ that can suffer damage in many different circumstances.
 Any impact that causes the brain to move around in the skull or strike its sides could cause a significant injury.
 Certain victims in Omaha have higher risks of sustaining brain injuries than others.
 Trauma to the head or brain via an open or closed head injury could occur in many types of accidents.